Ojobamiche/OjobamichePLPGit/Project Folder/README.md

 ## Getting Started

-To get started with StudyGenius, follow these steps:
+To get started with StudySmartly, follow these steps:

 1. Clone the repository: `git clone https://github.com/Ojobamiche/StudySmartly.git`
 2. Navigate to the project directory: `cd StudySmartly`